 Healthy people can experience memory loss and forgetfulness at any age.

-Here are six memory problems that are considered normal:
+There are six memory problems that are considered normal:

 - Misattribution.
 Misattribution occurs when you accurately remember only part of something and forget a detail like the time, place or person involved.
-This type of memory loss can also happen when you believe a thought you had was original when it actually come from something you previously read or heard but forgot about.
-This becomes more common with age because as you grow older, so do your memories.

 - Suggestibility.
 This is similar to misattribution.
 Suggestibility happens when your memory of something is altered by false information from another person or source.
-For example, you may have correctly remembered your favorite childhood toy train being blue.
-But your sibling said it was red, so – over time – your memory is altered, and you now remember the train being red.

-Causes of Memory Loss and Forgetfulness
+Causes of memory loss and forgetfulness

-You may find comfort in knowing there are many treatable causes of minor, temporary memory loss and forgetfulness.
+There are many treatable causes of minor, temporary memory loss and forgetfulness.
 Your overall health and environment are just a few.
 When you take steps to assess and treat these causes, you might find that you regain your memory.